Buy Now Pay (Pain?) Later

 Abstract

-“Buy Now Pay Later” (BNPL) is a largely unregulated FinTech innovation that provides consumers with easy access to credit for specific retail purchases.
-The BNPL market is projected to reach $1 trillion by 2025, but we know little about the effects of BNPL on consumers’ financial health.
-Using banking data for 10.6 million U.S. consumers, we find that new BNPL users experience rapid increases in overdraft charges and credit card interest and fees, as compared to non-users.
-An instrumental variable exploiting consumers’ pre-BNPL shopping habits increases the plausibility of BNPL having a causal negative effect on users’ spending habits and financial health.
-Our results contribute to the academic literature by expanding our understanding of a major development in consumer credit, and indicate that regulators should take seriously the concern that BNPL plausibly has negative welfare implications.
+“Buy-Now-Pay-Later” (BNPL) is a largely unregulated FinTech innovation that provides consumers with easy access to credit for retail purchases.
+BNPL spending is projected to reach $1 trillion by 2025, but we know little about its effects.
+Using banking data for 10.6 million U.S. consumers, we investigate the effects of BNPL on leading indicators of users’ financial health.
+We find that new BNPL users experience rapid increases in bank overdraft charges and credit card interest and fees, as compared to non-users, consistent with BNPL facilitating over-borrowing.
+An instrumental variable exploiting consumers’ pre-BNPL shopping habits bolsters our inferences.
+Our results inform regulatory investigations into the effects of BNPL on users’ financial health, and expand academia’s understanding of an important consumer credit innovation.

 Keywords: BNPL, FinTech, consumer credit, household accounting and finance, regulation